Cotchi666/Cotchi666/README.md

 ## About me

-I'm Nguyen Ngoc Chien.
-The one who wants to be a DEV in the future___ Nice to meet you guys visiting my GitHub.
+-I'm Nguyen Ngoc Chien.
+The one who wants to be a DEV in the future.
+-Nice to meet you guys visiting my GitHub.
 Hope u full of energy for a day!!

 ## Things I am passionate about